elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Keyboard events should be used when we want to handle keyboard actions (virtual keyboard also counts).
-For instance, to react on arrow keys Up and Down or hotkeys (including combinations of keys).
+  <div><strong>Interview Response:</strong> When we wish to manage keyboard operations, we should utilize keyboard events (virtual keyboard also counts).
+For example, when there is a response to arrow keys Up and Down or hotkeys (including combinations of keys).
     </div>
   </div>
 </details>

 ---

-### What does the event.code and event.key properties do?
+### What do the event.code and event.key properties do?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The key property of the event object allows us to get the character, while the code property of the event object allows us to get the “physical key code”.
-For instance, the same key Z can be pressed with or without Shift.
-That gives us two different characters: lowercase z and uppercase Z. The event.key is exactly the character, and it will be different.
-But event.code is the exactly the same for both.
+  <div><strong>Interview Response:</strong> The character gets obtained using the event object's key property, whereas the "physical key code" gets obtained using the event object's code property.<br/>For example, the same key Z can be pushed with and without Shift.
+This behavior results in two distinct characters: lowercase z and uppercase Z.
     </div><br />

 | **Key** | **event.key** | **event.code** |